 The Phoenix Shop is a Noah's Ark of everything organic from bread to beer, cheese to chocolate, veggies, fruits and fruits of the vine and even organic Vodka! ("25,000 items! " exclaims manager David Hoyle, amazed that it all fits inside.)
 Everything you need for a delectable picnic on the Findhorn beach.

-The whisky barrel cluster is only a tiny part of the community which began humbly in 1962 and exploded into the Findhorn Foundation Ecovillage Project, squeezed now between the village of Findhorn and the zooming Kinloss RAF base.
-Oddly, the wide road in front of the Findhorn Visitor's Centre is actually the RAF's old runway.
+The whisky barrel cluster is only a tiny part of the Findhorn Foundation Ecovillage Project, situated between the actual village of Findhorn and the zooming Kinloss RAF base.
+Oddly, the wide road in front of the Findhorn Visitor's Centre was once the runway of the British Royal Air Force.
 It's still called "The Runway" and RAF personnel drive their cars over it to buy their weekly boxes of Findhorn's organic veggies.

 As well as veggies, the Phoenix Shop stocks every kind of spiritual self-help book and sundry wands, crystals, tarot cards and other divination tools - and the whole angel mania stuff.
 Although I may believe in angels, I cringe to see them marketed and money being made by turning people into licensed "Angel Therapists" with quick weekend degrees, and conferring angel database privileges upon them.
 Yikes!!!
 But then marketing the New Age is nothing new...